Tok3n/CloudDocumentation/API.md

 }
 ```

-But if there is an atack or an error in the data the request will call you a `ERROR: ...` or the `Result` field will show you the value `INVALID USER`.
+But if there is an attack or an error in the data the request will call you a `ERROR: ...` or the `Result` field will show you the value `INVALID USER`.

 And that's pretty much it.